helsingborg-stad/modularity-my-pages/README.md

 There is no way to run the plugin as a standalone right now.

+The project has an .env-file to manage environment variables.
+For this you need the <a href="https://www.npmjs.com/package/dotenv">dotenv-plugin</a>.

+The variables you need to set for the project is:
+- HOST (The url for you wordpress-installation)
+- API_URL (The url for the my-pages-api)

 ## Api endpoint to get field configuration

 rest_url('ModularityMyPages/v1/GetFieldConfiguration/{{MODULE_ID}}');